“I t is

 "Wow...that gives me what to look forward to for

 "Tuesday night?"
 Piper asked.

-"Now that you've vanquished Argyris and the world is
+"Now that you've vanquished the most dangerous demons and the world is

-safe, they’re giving me Tuesday night off.," Leo said.
+safe, at least for a while, they’re giving me Tuesday night off.," Leo

 "Uhhh," Piper made a face.
 "Your timing is